kalilovers/sonchain/README.md

 `Or install packages from restricted repositories, etc.`

-<br> ─| **Example of Using Tor's Dedicated Ports:**
+<br> ─| **Example of Using Dedicated Ports:**

   - **Tor Proxy DNS:** You can use the IP and PORT assigned to Tor’s proxy DNS as a nameserver or resolver proxy capable of bypassing various DNS-based restrictions; these settings only overcome DNS-layer limitations.
-  - **Tor SOCKS Proxy:** The IP and PORT corresponding to Tor’s SOCKS proxy serve as a secure endpoint for transmitting application traffic, desired traffic, or for other network-related uses.
+  - **Tor SOCKS And Psiphon SOCKS|HTTP Proxy:** The IP and PORT corresponding to Tor’s SOCKS proxy serve as a secure endpoint for transmitting application traffic, desired traffic, or for other network-related uses.

 <br> ─| **Bypassing Network Restrictions at the Server Level or in Specific Sections:**
-   - By using Tor’s internal DNS or SOCKS to route traffic or resolve domains through a proxy, it enables bypassing restrictions on the entire server or parts such as VPN panels, etc.
+   - By using Tor’s internal DNS or SOCKS + Psiphon SOCKS|HTTP to route traffic or resolve domains through a proxy, it enables bypassing restrictions on the entire server or parts such as VPN panels, etc.
    - Additionally, this tool allows you to run multiple proxy layers simultaneously, in chains, randomly, etc., thereby reducing the risk of detection in security testing or specialized uses.
  - **SonChain** is a flexible solution for bypassing network restrictions that allows users to execute their commands seamlessly via a proxy without needing manual changes, while also benefiting from Tor’s dedicated ports.